Beamly: Legacy use of the name

-Later History

-COTY acquisition

 In October 2015, Beamly was acquired by COTY for an undisclosed amount.
 Through this acquisition, Beamly – now headed by Jason Forbes, evolved into a digital marketing and technology business with gross revenues exceeding $120M and a global team of over 180.

 In October 2016, Coty, Inc. acquired $12.5B of Procter & Gamble's beauty brands, making it the largest fragrance manufacturer in the world.
 Coty used Beamly's technology to accelerate growth of its eCommerce business, while emerging as a digital beauty brand.
 In December 2019 it was announced that Coty was overhauling Beamly, with the possibility of dissolving the company.

-Awards

 The company has won the following awards: